Chasyxx/BytebeatPlayground/README.md

 in the top directory, or run build.sh (which will also automatically open Bytebeat Playground).

-Most of the commands are similar to the Ideally Bare Numberic expression gIZmo, see http://viznut.fi/ibniz/
+Most of the commands are similar to the Ideally Bare Numberic Impression giZmo, see http://viznut.fi/ibniz/